Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we have proposed and studied the problem of sparse NTD and completion with a general class of noise observations, where the underlying tensor is decomposed into a core tensor and several factor matrices with nonnegativity and sparsity constraints.
+In this paper, we have investigated the problem of sparse NTD and completion with a general class of noise observations, where the underlying tensor is decomposed into a core tensor and several factor matrices with nonnegativity and sparsity constraints.
 Moreover, the loss function is derived by the maximum likelihood estimation of the noisy observations.
-The error bound of the estimator of the SNTDC model is established under a class of noise distributions.
+And the error bound of the estimator of the SNTDC model is established under a class of noise distributions.
 Then the error bounds are specified to some widely used noise models including additive Gaussian noise, additive Laplace noise, and Poisson observations.
-Besides, the minimax lower bound of the observed model is derived, which matches the upper bound up to a logarithmic factor.
-Numerical experiments demonstrate the effectiveness of the proposed sparse NTD and completion model compared with other methods.
+Besides, the minimax lower bound of the observed model is derived, which matches to the upper bound up to a logarithmic factor.
+Numerical experiments on synthetic data and real-world data sets demonstrate the superior performance of the proposed sparse NTD and completion model compared with other methods.

-In the experiments, we need to set the Tucker rank of the underlying tensor in advance, which is unknown in general for real-world datasets.
+In the experiments, we need to set the Tucker rank of the underlying tensor in advance, which is unknown in general for real-world data sets.
 An interesting direction for future work on this problem is to update the Tucker rank adaptively.
 Besides, in the sparse NTD and completion model, the $\ell_0$ norm is employed to characterise the sparsity of the factor matrices.
 However, the $\ell_0$ norm is nonconvex and it is challenge to get the unique and global optimal solution.
 Therefore, it is also of great interest to replace the $\ell_0$ norm by the $\ell_1$ norm for the factor matrices and then analyze the error bound of the corresponding model.

 The convergence of Algorithm \ref{algorithm2} cannot be guaranteed in general since our model in (\ref{ContiModel3}) is nonconvex and multi-block.
 Future work is devoted to establishing the convergence of ADMM for our nonconvex multi-block model.
-Moreover, due to effectiveness and explanatory information of orthogonal constraints on the factor matrices for nonnegative Tucker decomposition (c.f. \cite{pan2021orthogonal}), it will also be of great interest to extend the error bound of our model to that of orthogonal nonnegative Tucker decomposition under general loss function.
+Moreover, due to effectiveness and explanatory information of orthogonal constraints on the factor matrices for nonnegative Tucker decomposition (c.f. \cite{pan2021orthogonal}), it will also be of great interest to extend the error bound of our model to that of orthogonal nonnegative Tucker decomposition under general loss functions.